georgekiptoo/student-management-system/README.md

 ```

 ## Notes
-- Data is saved automatically in `students.db`
+Data is saved automatically in `students.db`
-- Demo data is inserted automatically on first run
+Demo data is inserted automatically on first run

-## Author
-George K. — CS2 Final Project — May 2025